 There is sufficient permeability within the superficial deposits that soakaways could be used for run off from the extension.
-The applicant may wish to use existing services to the house from the main road in which case interceptors should be fitted to ensure that only clean water enters the receptor.
-Flow control devices should also be fitted to make sure there is no "surge" into the receptor.
-Backflow from any drainage should be prevented by the use of non return valves.
+The applicant may wish to use existing services to the

 If the option is for soakaways then ground tests would need to be carried out for permeability and to access the level of groundwater at the site.